NashFP/steganography/README.md

   > We can hide our bits in side a pixel.
 We store 1 bit in each color code.
 We place our bit in the last digit of the color code.
 That means we can fit 3 bits in each pixel.
 We need 3 pixels to fit a whole letter, with one
   > extra bit.

-  # Challenge
-  Write a decoder to parse the text out from the hamlet_encoded.bmp image and write it to a file (decoded.txt).

-  Dr. Boady wrote an encoder and decoder in Python, can you write an encoder as well as the decoder?

   # Example
   hamlet_encoded.bmp has the entire text of Hamlet encoded in it (from [Project Gutenberg](https://www.gutenberg.org/ebooks/1524)).
 Can you tell any